- Open Access

 We want to thank Dr. Matthew P. Salomon from the Keck School of Medicine, University of Southern California, USA, for his suggestions and guidance on the machine learning methods.

-The research was supported by the Spain Instituto de la Salud Carlos III (ISCIII) grants: Miguel Servet Project (#CP17/00188) and AES 2019 Project (# PI19/01514), the Institut d’Investigació Sanitària Illes Balears (IdISBa) FOLIUM program/Impost turisme sostenible (Govern de les Illes Balears), the Fundación Francisco Cobos, and the Asociación Española Contra el Cáncer (AECC).
+The research was supported by the Spain Instituto de la Salud Carlos III (ISCIII) grants: Miguel Servet Project (#CP17/00188) and AES 2019 (#PI19/01514) co-funded by ERDF "A way to make Europe", the Institut d’Investigació Sanitària Illes Balears (IdISBa) FOLIUM program/Impost turisme sostenible (Govern de les Illes Balears), the Fundación Francisco Cobos, and the Asociación Española Contra el Cáncer (AECC)

 Ethics approval and consent to participate